 Given that an advisor’s website, professional bio, social media account(s), and blog posts would of course be ‘made available’ to more than 25 “potential investors” (which is defined as anyone who is not a current investor), this regulation is a major issue.

 Now, for a truly independent Financial Advisor or a compliance officer for a small firm with only a few advisors, the impact isn’t too severe as the number of requests shouldn’t be too great (unless some of your advisors are actively building their digital presence, which is certainly a possibility).

 Unfortunately, the majority of Financial Advisors are registered / licensed affiliates of a large Broker-Dealer or Wirehouse which can have thousands or even tens of thousands of advisors in their network.
 It’s these large organizations for which advertising regulations have become so problematic in the digital age.

 Compliance Monitoring & Website Archiving Across the Financial Services Sector

 The same is true for Insurance companies that rely on independent agents to promote and sell their product offerings.
 They’re careful to provide training and to remind these agents how important it is that their products are described accurately in any public communications but that’s very tough to monitor.

-Examples of firms in other industries facing a similar challenge include P2P / Online lenders or even retail banks / credit card issuers.
+Examples of firms in other industries facing a similar challenge include Online lenders, P2P players, or even retail banks / credit card issuers.
 These firms use a large, disconnected network of marketing affiliates to promote their products and compensate these affiliates for any leads they produce.

 While the compliance departments are of course very diligent to ensure that their offerings are represented / fairly and include any required legal disclaimers, they have little control over if / how the language in these materials may change after their initial approval.